Overweight and obese patients less likely to achieve remission in early RA

 Data demonstrate that overweight and obese patients reached a lower rate of remission, both with DAS and CDAI‡ criteria, at 6 and 12 month follow-up visits.
 A higher percentage of obese and overweight ERA patients were under anti-TNF treatment after 12 months of follow-up compared to normal weight.

 ‡ DAS, Disease Activity Score; clinical index of RA disease activity that combines information from swollen joints, tender joints, the acute phase response and general health.
 CDAI is a composite index (without acute-phase reactant) for assessing disease activity and is based on the summation of the count of swollen/tender joint count of 28 joints along with patient and physician global assessment on VAS scale for estimating disease activity

 1.Gremese AL et al., The body mass index: a determinant of remission in early rheumatoid arthritis [abstract].
 EULAR Annual European Congress of Rheumatology; 12-15 June 2013; Madrid, Spain.
 Abstract nr.
 OP0178.

 3.Non communicable Diseases: Obesity, World Health Organization.
-Available from: www.euro.who.int/en/what-we-do/health-topics/noncommunicable-diseases/obesity Last accessed: May 2013
+Available from: http://www.euro.who.int/en/wha … ble-diseases/obesity Last accessed: May 2013

 4.Fransen, J & van Riel P, The Disease Activity Score and the EULAR response criteria, Clinical and Experimental Rheumatology, Nov;35(4):745-57